Travel solo but never alone

-Titan’s VIP door-to-door travel service collects you from home for your journey to the Celtic Royal Hotel (3T).
-We aim for you to arrive at the hotel between 4pm and 5pm and there will be time to settle into your room before dinner this evening.
+Titan’s VIP door-to-door travel service collects you from home for your journey to Caernarfon.
+We aim for you to arrive at the hotel between 4pm and 5pm and the rest of the day is free to settle in.

-Today’s included excursion takes us to the beautiful seaside village of Portmeirion, created by architect Sir Clough Williams-Ellis over a period of fifty years.
-The project was inspired by his love of the Italian Riviera, with an array of buildings reminiscent of such places as Portofino, and has become one of Snowdonia’s most unusual and most popular tourist attractions.
-It has also been used as a film set, most notably for the cult 1960s TV series, ‘The Prisoner’.
+Today’s excursion takes us to the beautiful seaside village of Portmeirion, created by architect Sir Clough Williams-Ellis over a period of 50 years.
+The project was inspired by his love of the Italian Riviera, with an array of buildings reminiscent of such places as Portofino.
+It has become one of Snowdonia’s most popular tourist attractions, and has also been used as a film set, most notably for the cult 1960s TV series ‘The Prisoner’.
 We enjoy a guided walking tour of the village, and stop here for a two-course lunch before returning to Caernarfon.
-This may be a good opportunity to visit the impressive castle, constructed in the 13th century as a military stronghold, a seat of government and royal palace.
+This rest of the day may be a good opportunity to visit Caernarfon‘s impressive castle, constructed in the 13th century as a military stronghold, a seat of government and royal palace.

 Spread over 80 acres of hillside overlooking the Conwy Valley, Bodnant Garden is a lovely National Trust property featuring a series of terraced gardens, lawns and woodland, as well as the longest laburnum arch in the UK.
-The garden is also famous for its collection of exotic plants brought back from Asia and North America by 19th century explorers.
-Later today there will be free time in Caernarfon for you to make your own discoveries.
+The garden is also famous for its collection of exotic plants, brought back from Asia and North America by 19th century explorers.
+Later today you’ll have free time in Caernarfon to make your own discoveries.